Get Started

 - Suicidal ideation (thoughts of suicide) or behaviors

-In fact, most people with high-functioning depression will have one such episode at least once in their lives.
-For some people with this type of depression, it may feel as though the persistent, low-level depression could take a turn into severe depression at any time.
+Anyone living with PDD is at significant risk of experiencing major depressive episodes.
+In fact, most people with high-functioning depression will suffer at least one such episode.
+For some with this type of depression, it may feel as though their persistent, low-level depression could take a turn into severe depression at any time.

-A major depressive episode (MDE) is a period of 2 weeks or longer in which a person experiences certain symptoms of major depression, which include:
+A major depressive episode is a period of two weeks or longer in which a person experiences symptoms of major depression, which include

 - Feelings of sadness and hopelessness